-The Committee determined, subject to audit, that the Company's cumulative net operating profit after taxes measured as a percentage of the cumulative capital charge for the cumulative three year period ending June 30, 2012 achieved a percentage of 134%.
-As a result, both the performance stock and performance stock units granted to Named Executive Officers in July 2009 vested at the maximum amount.
+The Committee determined, subject to audit, that the Company's economic profit for the cumulative three year period ending June 30, 2014 was \$(6,804,743).
+As a result, both the performance stock and performance stock units granted to Named Executive Officers in July 2011 did not meet the threshold objective and therefore did not vest.